🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 For this, you don't want to look at a date range that's too small (a few days or 2-3 weeks) since there won't be enough data to really draw significant conclusions from.

-At the same time, don’t go for too long of a timeline (3+ months) either.
-Too many variables and changes can affect performance in that time frame.
+At the same time, don't review a timeline that is too long (3+ months) either.
+Too many variables and changes affect performance in that time frame, including

 Finding dips in performance that persist across even 30 days can give you a good vantage point to start investigating deeper into your account.
 Or, if you've been on a steady decline (or incline), you'll be able to better identify when that started, and see if you can pin down a cause.